 - 13. Each Plaintiff herein is a resident of the State of California. - 14.
 Defendant CITY OF SAN JOSE (hereinafter referred to as "CITY") is and at all times mentioned herein was a municipal corporation, duly authorized to operate under the laws of the State of California.
 Under its supervision, the CITY operates, manages, directs and controls the San Jose Police Department ("SJPD") which employs other defendants in this action. - 15.
 At all times mentioned herein, Defendant Edgardo "Eddie" Garcia was employed as the Chief of Police for defendant City, the highest position in the SJPD.
 As Chief, Defendant Garcia is and was responsible for the hiring, screening, training, retention, supervision, discipline, counseling, and control of all SJPD officers and Does 1-25.
 Defendant Garcia also is and was responsible for the promulgation of the policies and procedures and allowance of the practices/customs pursuant to which the acts of the SJPD alleged herein were committed.
 Defendant Garcia is sued in his individual and official capacities. - 16.
 At all times mentioned herein, Defendant Jason Dwyer was employed as an SJPD Captain and assigned as the Special Operations Commander for defendant City.
-As Captain, Defendant Dwyer is and was responsible for the screening, training, supervision, discipline, names, and Plaintiffs will seek leave to amend this complaint to show their true names and capacities when the same are ascertained.
-At all material times, each Doe defendant was an employee/agent of Defendant City of San Jose acting within the course and scope of that relationship.
+As Captain, Defendant Dwyer is and was responsible for the screening, training, supervision, discipline, of law and in the course and scope of his employment for Defendant City.
+By engaging in the conduct described here, Defendant Lopez exceeded the authority vested in him as a law enforcement officer under the United States Constitution and as an employee of the City.